ForgingAntiquity/forgingantiquity.github.io/conference2018.md

 ##### Speakers

 Forging Fakes and Just Plain Faking.
-Thoughts on a Range of Forgery Types Rodney Ast, University of Heidelberg
+Thoughts on a Range of Forgery Types
+Rodney Ast, University of Heidelberg

 Forgery or restoration?
-Fake inscriptions in Grand Tour collections.
+Fake inscriptions in Grand Tour collections
 Caroline Barron, Birkbeck, University of London

 Once a forger, always a forger.
-How to deal with fake inscriptions Lorenzo Calvelli, Ca’ Foscari University of Venice
+How to deal with fake inscriptions
+Lorenzo Calvelli, Ca’ Foscari University of Venice

 New Testament Textual Criticism and Forgery
 Stephen Carlson, Australian Catholic University

-Fan Fiction: Evangelicalism, Inerrancy, and the Marketplace for Modern-day Relic Hunters.
+Fan Fiction: Evangelicalism, Inerrancy, and the Marketplace for Modern-day Relic Hunters
 Kipp Davis, Trinity Western University

 (Title TBA)
 Michael Langlois, University of Strasbourg

-3D printed replicas vs their originals for the study and preservation of ancient Egyptian antiquities Rita Lucarelli, University of California Berkeley
+3D printed replicas vs their originals for the study and preservation of ancient Egyptian antiquities
+Rita Lucarelli, University of California Berkeley

-Fake Founders and Counterfeit Claims: Forging the Past in the Middle Ages Levi Roach, University of Exeter
+Fake Founders and Counterfeit Claims: Forging the Past in the Middle Ages
+Levi Roach, University of Exeter

-The Future’s Perfect Forgery (and the Way for You to Debunk It).
+The Future’s Perfect Forgery (and the Way for You to Debunk It)
 Christopher Rollston, George Washington University

-Emotional Authenticity: Anne Boleyn’s Letter from the Tower Stephanie Russo, Macquarie University
+Emotional Authenticity: Anne Boleyn’s Letter from the Tower
+Stephanie Russo, Macquarie University

-Faking it: Reflections on a theme.
+Faking it: Reflections on a theme
 Rachel Yuen-Collingridge, Macquarie University

-The program and a registration page will be uploaded shortly.
+The full program and a registration page will be uploaded shortly.

 For **further information** please email <a href="mailto:malcolm@forgingantiquity.com">malcolm@forgingantiquity.com</a>